 You’re looking at a Microwave costing anywhere from $150 onwards to $1500, which may seem expensive for a simple microwave that connects to the internet.
-However, as this is pretty new technology on the market, the price is bound to be inflated.
+However, as this is a pretty new technology on the market, the price is bound to be inflated.

 Should I get a Smart Microwave or a Dumb Microwave?